Parents Walk In at the Worst Time

 - In Bleach, Ichigo often brings attractive girls back to his house, such as Rukia, Orihime and Tatsuki.
 When he hangs out with them in his room, his dad and sisters listen at the door to see if anything is going on.

 - In Ouran High School Host Club, when the hosts are visiting Haruhi's apartment and are about to be taken by her to the "commoner's supermarket", Tamaki slips on a Banana Peel from nowhere, and falls on top of Haruhi, just as Ryoji Fujioka, aka Ranka, walks in.
-About a second later, a sign pops up showing that Tamaki instantly understood the situation.
+About a second later, a sign pops up showing that Tamaki instantly understood what her father believed was happening.

 - One strip of Zits had Jeremy and his girlfriend studying in the kitchen, so of course Jeremy's parents come in every five minutes, getting "good, clear water!", taking out laundry, changing light bulbs, dusting the top of the fridge...